speterlin/smartxchange/README.md

 * Heroku for hosting

-* Braintree and gon for payments
+* Braintree and Gon for payments

-* Prototyping chatbot technology through chatbots.io and modified pandorabots_api gem
+* Prototyping chatbot technology through chatbots.io and modified Pandorabots_api gem

-* Basic Linkedin integration with omniauth-oauth2
+* Basic Linkedin integration with Omniauth-oauth2

 * Geocoder for location